-In order to highlight the RTDI profile of Zuid-Holland, important indicators related to research & development (R&D), high-tech employment and tertiary education are used.
+In order to highlight the RTDI profile of Zuid-Holland, indicators related to research & development (R&D), high-tech employment and tertiary education are used.
 For instance, Zuid-Holland has a strong innovation potential because of its high business activity.
 The province is changing from a classic harbour area into a knowledge intensive area.
 The knowledge infrastructure and business services increasingly play a role in the development of innovation.
-Total R&D expenditures in 2016 were the highest of all provinces, totalling €3.1bln, which is 21.7% of total national R&D expenditures in the same year (Eurostat, 2019).
-However, province Noord-Brabant has been closing up on Zuid-Holland’s figure over the last years, spending a total of €3bln on R&D.
+Total R&D expenditures in 2017 were the highest of all provinces, totalling €3.1bn, which is 21.0 per cent of total national R&D expenditures in the same year and 2.66 per cent of their regional GDP (Eurostat, 2020).
+However, the province Noord-Brabant has surpassed Zuid-Holland’s figure in 2017, spending a total of €3.3bn on R&D.

-Non-university public research institutes in the region are e.g. the TNO research laboratories (Delft, Leiden), Estec (European Space research, Noordwijkerhout) and UNESCO-IHE (Hydrology, Delft).
-There are also a number of private research centres including, DSM Delft and a large number of smaller research intensive companies.
+Non-university public research institutes in the region are e.g. the TNO research laboratories (Delft, Leiden), Estec (European Space research jn Noordwijkerhout) and UNESCO-IHE (Hydrology, Delft).
+There are also a number of private research centres including DSM Delft, Hardt Hyperloop, and a large number of smaller research intensive companies.
 Life Sciences is a specific strength of the universities of Leiden and Delft.
 The province is increasingly stimulating innovation through the use of real-life testing grounds, using field labs to let companies and organisations test out new innovations in an early stage.

 InnovationQuarter is the regional development agency for Zuid-Holland.
 Different from the majority of regional development agencies, the shareholders of Innovation Quarter are not only the Dutch Ministry of Economic Affairs, but also regional governments, knowledge institutes and medical centres.
 It provides funding for start-ups and SMEs in the sectors Cleantech, High Tech & Smart Industry, Safety & Security, Horticulture, Life Sciences & Health and Water & Maritime.
 Furthermore, it assists foreign investors who want to settle in the province and organises cooperation between innovative entrepreneurs, knowledge institutes and the government.
-Together with the Erasmus Medical Centre, Delft University and Leiden Univeristy, the InnovationQuarter founded UNIIQ, an investment fund of €22mln, focused on stimulating investments in the proof-of-concept phase.
+Together with the Erasmus Medical Centre, Delft University and Leiden Univeristy, the InnovationQuarter founded UNIIQ, an investment fund of €22m, focused on stimulating investments in the proof-of-concept phase.
 The fund is supported under the European EFRO program.

 Other important regional organisations are Medical Delta, a consortium of life sciences, health and technology partners in the Netherlands and Knowledge Alliance Rhine – Waal, a German – Dutch collaboration between different research and educational institutions from the Euregion Rhine – Waal.